iraiosub/riboseq-flow/README.md

 #### Read trimming and filtering options

+Read trimming steps are executed in the following order: (i) adaptors and low quality bases are trimmed, (ii) bases that need to be removed from read extremities are removed (e.g. non-templated bases, if applicable) and (iii) filtering out reads that are shorter than a minimum length.

 - `--skip_trimming` skip the adapter and quality trimming and length filtering step
+- `--save_fastq` save the FASTQ files produced during the trimming steps.
+By default, not enabled.
 - `--adapter_threeprime` sequence of 3' adapter (equivalent to `-a` in `cutadapt`) (Required if trimming enabled)
 - `--adapter_fiveprime` sequence of 5' adapter (equivalent to `-g` in `cutadapt`)
 - `--times_trimmed` number of times a read will be adaptor trimmed (default: `1`)